xieyuheng/fidb-zero/docs/manual/02-metadata-properties.md

-  if they are equal, the writing is successful and a new random `@revision` is created, if they are not equal, the writing is failed error message will be return (for example, via HTTP).
+  if they are equal, the writing is successful and a new random `@revision` is created, if they are not equal, the writing is failed and an error message should be return (for example, via HTTP).